 Each class has these characters and themes on display along with a floor book for evidencing children's knowledge within their classroom as part of a dedicated display.

 Through the use of weekly Jigsaw lessons, daily together times, values lesson and daily circle time sessions, our PSHE covers a range of topics including Being me in my World, Celebrating Differences, Dreams and Goals, Healthy Me, Relationships and Changing Me.

 Jigsaw uses these themes to meet its two primary aims:

 In EYFS, PSHE is also an integral part of the topic work covered throughout the entire year.
 Many aspects of the Early Learning Goals are steered towards children’s physical and emotional development and wellbeing.
 The PSHE curriculum in our EYFS incorporates the new RSE requirements.
 This includes teaching the children what a being a good friend consists of, how to share and take turns and being kind.
 These aspects form elements of our weekly PSHE sessions, but are also discussed, highlighted, referenced and role-modelled daily.
 Furthermore, a weekly PSHE lesson is taught in reception.

 British Values are promoted within our school in order to help prepare our children for life in modern Britain.
-This is done through PSHE lessons, across the whole curriculum and through the use of the school council.
+This is done through Jigsaw PSHE lessons, across the whole curriculum and through the use of the school council.
 The children explore democracy, rights and responsibilities, respect and tolerance of those of different faiths, beliefs and opinions.